AAIPSDS is composed of the following governing bodies: Governing Council, Academic Board and Board of Trustee.

-The Governing Council steers the affairs of the Institute and members are drawn from different allied institutions within and outside Nigeria.
+The Governing Council steers the affairs of the Institute and membership is drawn from relevant stakeholders across academic and policy circle.
 The Chairman of the Institute’s Governing Council is Gen. A.A Abubakar, GCFR, CSG.
 The Governing Council is also responsible for formulating broad policies for the successful management of the Institute.

 The Academic Board Comprises of representatives from selected allied Institutions.
 The Board provides guidance on academic issues and programmes subject to ratification by the Governing Council.